Smooth Embeddings

 boundary counterpart

-\(\overline U\) is an injective continuous map with compact domain, hence a topological
+\(\overline U\) is an injective continuous map with compact domain, and therefore a

 This theorem points toward a purely topological notion.
 For arbitrary topological spaces \(X\) and